Amina-Abdelhedi/LCA_use_case/README.md

+📌 Project Overview

-This project is a personal data science exercise focused on estimating the total CO₂ emissions of the use phase of a cosmetic product, considering its usage during a shower.
+This project is a personal data science exercise aimed at estimating the total CO₂ emissions of the use phase of a cosmetic product, considering its usage during a shower.

-The use phase is modeled using a Monte Carlo simulation, accounting for user behavior and variability in key parameters such as:
+The use phase is modeled using a Monte Carlo simulation with 1,000 runs, capturing behavioral variability and uncertainty in key parameters such as:

 **- Shower duration**